wangxuanx/Face-Diffusion-Model/README.md

 ## **Dataset Preparation**

 ### 3D MEAD Dataset
 The [MEAD dataset](https://wywu.github.io/projects/MEAD/MEAD.html), initially designed for emotionalized speech-face generation research, has been repurposed in our study to generate 3D facial animations.
 This necessitates the conversion of the 2D MEAD dataset into a 3D MEAD dataset, a process achieved through reconstruction using [EMOCA](https://github.com/radekd91/emoca).
 Moreover, we discard the identity of humans for simplification.
 Given the extensive data in the MEAD dataset, we selectively utilize Level 3’s M003 through M0040, excluding the neutral section, to concentrate on generating emotional 3D facial animations.
 The dataset is subsequently divided into a training set 3D MEAD-Train (M003 to M034), a verification set 3D MEAD-Val (M035 and M039), and a test set 3D MEAD-Test (M037 and M040).
-Please download the 3D MEAD dataset from [Google Cloud Driven](https://drive.google.com/drive/folders/1the46xT6orJa_3LMLXXkyAAmLqGcEG6Y?usp=drive_link) and put it in the `3D_MEAD` folder.
+Please download the 3D MEAD dataset from [Google Cloud Driven](https://drive.google.com/drive/folders/1the46xT6orJa_3LMLXXkyAAmLqGcEG6Y?usp=drive_link) and put it in the `MEAD` folder.

 ### VOCASET